 On-line: Via the Web (https).
 The certificate applicant submits an application via a secure on-line link according to a procedure provided by GlobalSign.
 Additional documentation in support of the application may be required so that GlobalSign verifies the identity of the applicant.
 The applicant submits to GlobalSign such additional documentation.
 Upon verification of identity, GlobalSign issues the certificate and sends a notice to the applicant.
 The applicant downloads and installs the certificate to its device.
-The applicant must notify GlobalSign of any inaccuracy or defect in a certificate promptly after receipt of the certificate or earlier notice of the information to be included in the certificate.
+The applicant must notify GlobalSign of any inaccuracy or defect in a certificate promptly after receipt of the certificate.